-IMPORTANT DATES FUTURE DATES FOR 2013 INTERN PROGRAM
+IMPORTANT DATES FOR 2020 INTERN PROGRAM

-- Candidate Interviews: First week of November 2012
+- Candidate Interviews: Week of November 9, 2020.

-- Orientation: Wednesday, January 9, 2013 - Friday, January 11, 2013
+- Orientation: Wednesday, January 6 through Friday, January 8, 2021.

-- First Day of Session: Monday, January 14, 2013
+- First Day of the Legislative Session: Monday, January 11, 2021.

-Submit the completed application to your College Coordinator
+- Submit the completed application to your College Coordinator.

 Welcome to the Georgia Legislative Internship Program website.
 For over 40 years, Georgia colleges and universities have been providing the General Assembly with outstanding interns each session.
 During this internship, approximately 35 interns will receive firsthand experience of the legislative process.
 With the help of Georgia State University, each school will submit applications for their most promising students for this internship program.
 Then, these applicants will be subject to a personal interview with House and Senate staff to determine if the applicant will be considered for the program.
 If selected, applicants will then be interviewed once again to determine placement.

-Once students are selected for the internship, they are assigned to offices in the Georgia House of Representatives or the Georgia Senate.
+Once students are selected for the internship, they are assigned to offices in the Georgia House of Representatives or the Georgia State Senate.
 Each intern will serve a unique purpose in the process and have a multitude of different tasks to perform each day that may include legislative tracking, constituent services, media assistance, attendance at committee meetings, writing bill summaries and so much more.
-During their time at the State Capitol, interns will gain knowledge of the how state government works, how the legislative process works, along with making lifelong career contacts and friendships.
+During their time at the State Capitol, interns will gain knowledge of how state government works, how the legislative process works, along with making lifelong career contacts and friendships.

-- Applicants must NOT have completed graduation prior to the beginning of the legislative session
+- Applicants must NOT have completed graduation prior to the beginning of the legislative session.

-- Program is open to ALL majors
+- Program is open to ALL majors.

-- This is a FULL TIME paid internship - each intern will earn a stipend pay of $300.00 per week
+- This is a FULL-TIME paid internship - each intern will earn a stipend pay of $300.00 per week.

 - Work hours are generally 8:00am-5:00pm, however office hours can fluctuate on a daily basis.

-- Students are advised NOT to take any classes while serving as an intern
+- Students are advised NOT to take any classes while serving as an intern.

 |Dept. of Political Science, Georgia State University